janericlenssen/deepracin/README.md

 On Windows: (Overview, detailed version coming soon)
 <ol>
-<li> Download and compile glib > 2.6, libpng and zlib (for examples) with Visual Studio
+<li> Download and compile glib > 2.6, libpng and zlib with Visual Studio and install OpenCL
 <li> Checkout deepracin git repository
 <li> Use CMake to configure
 <li> Set all missing paths to OpenCL, glib and libpng